 Getting injured in the workplace at any time of year is tough, but struggling with the disability during or after the holidays is something no one is really prepared for.

-Today, our workers’ compensation attorneys at Law Offices of Kropach & Kropach will outline how to handle disability during the holidays – and how to seek the much-deserved compensation for your injuries and loss of capability.
+Today, our workers comp lawyers in Los Angeles at Law Offices of Kropach & Kropach will outline how to handle disability during the holidays – and how to seek the much-deserved compensation for your injuries and loss of capability.

 Whether you become temporarily or permanently disabled during or after the holidays, know this: you’re not alone.